Sailor Venus: Manga and anime

 Minako is first introduced in the Codename: Sailor V manga, of which she is the lead character.
 She is awakened as a Sailor Guardian by the white cat Artemis when she is thirteen years old and instructed that she has a duty to become the beautiful warrior, Sailor V. Artemis explains that Venus and Earth are "twin planets" of about the same size and weight, that Venus is her "mother star," and that she must protect Earth from its enemies.
 He shows her Magellan Castle orbiting around Venus and says that it is hers, although the existence of these castles is not revealed to the other Sailor Guardians until late in the Sailor Moon series.
 Artemis later reveals that Minako is an avatar of the goddess, Venus.
-She first dons her red hair bow during the first chapter of the story, on the recommendation of a handsome villain character that she defeats, and is almost never seen without it again.
+She first dons her red hair bow during the first chapter of the story - on the recommendation of a handsome villain character that she defeats - and is almost never seen without it again.

-Though Sailor Moon technically leads the team during the various incarnations of the franchise, she is actually not the team leader of Sailor Guardians; instead, that honor goes to Sailor Venus.
+Though Sailor Moon technically yet sometimes leads the team during the various incarnations of the franchise, she is actually not the team leader of the Sailor Guardians; instead, that honor goes to Sailor Venus.
 Minako is depicted as athletic, friendly, romantic, resilient, and intelligent.
 She is also seen as graceful, clever, and refined at times.
-Minako is supernaturally strong, being able to wield a heavy sword with just one hand, and jumping from the ground to the top of a building in the ‘90s anime.
-Minako is as strong as Makoto, possibly even more than her, and like Sailor Mars, Minako also has large experience in hand-to-hand combat as she took on members of the “Dark Agency” in her own series Codename: Sailor V. When Codename: Sailor V was enough of a hit to earn its own anime adaptation, Takeuchi was asked to expand the concept to include more girls, and when she did, she placed Usagi Tsukino as the protagonist, with Minako as a part of the team.
+Minako is supernaturally strong, being able to wield a heavy sword with just one hand and jumping from the ground to the top of a building in the '90s anime.
+Minako is as strong as Makoto, possibly even more than her, and like Sailor Mars, Minako also has large experience in hand-to-hand combat as she took on members of the "Dark Agency" in her own series Codename: Sailor V. When Codename: Sailor V was enough of a hit to earn its own anime adaptation, Takeuchi was asked to expand the concept to include more girls, and when she did, she placed Usagi Tsukino as the protagonist, with Minako as a part of the team.